alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 - Convert duration to INTEGER type, setting to null for non-play/complete events
 - Enforce not-null constraints on user_id, episode_id, timestamp and event_type

-#### Tests
+#### Integration Tests (BDD Style)
 - TODO

 ### 4. Transform: Analytics

 #### Description
-Take any "new" event data from the cleansed model and any "new" reference data from the raw model and transform it to the analytics model.
+Take any "new" event data from the cleansed model and all data from the reference model and transform it to the analytics model.

-#### Tests
+#### Integration Tests (BDD Style)
 - TODO

 ### Data Pipeline Step Co-ordination and Scheduling
 TODO

 ## Part 3: Analysis
-The SQL queries to answer the analysis questions in part 3 of the requirements would be implemented as DBT models, using the analytics model as the source.
+The SQL queries to answer the analysis questions in part 3 of the requirements would be implemented as DBT models, using the analytics model as the source and materialized: view.

 ## Part 4: Data Retention
 This is not specified in the requirements, but a typical approach would be to implement a rolling window retention policy, e.g. keep the last 6 months of event data in the cleansed and analytics models, and archive older data to cheaper storage if needed.